w3c-fedid/FedCM/explorations/service_worker_interception.md

 - The request has no associated document/window client
 - `FetchEvent.clientId` will be empty
 - For `/token` and `/disconnect` (POST requests), the RP's identity comes from the POST body (`client_id` parameter), not from SW APIs
-- For `/accounts` (GET request), the RP's identity is not available - the IDP intentionally doesn't know which RP is requesting until user consent
+- For `/accounts` (GET request), the RP's identity is not available — the IDP intentionally doesn't know which RP is requesting until user consent

 **Why does the IDP's SW intercept (not the RP's)?** In general, a Service Worker can intercept cross-origin requests made by pages it controls.
-However, FedCM requests have `client: null` - there's no associated page, so there's no "page's active SW" to intercept.
-The browser falls back to matching based on the request URL's origin, which is why `idp.example`'s SW intercepts requests to `idp.example`.
+However, FedCM requests have `client: null` — there's no associated page, so there's no "page's active SW" to intercept.
+This proposal specifies that the browser matches based on the request URL's origin, which is why `idp.example`'s SW intercepts requests to `idp.example`.

+> <a id="spec-coordination-note"></a>**Spec coordination note**: The current SW spec's [Handle Fetch algorithm](https://w3c.github.io/ServiceWorker/#handle-fetch) defines SW matching for navigations (match by request URL's origin) and subresource requests (use client's active SW).
+FedCM requests are neither—they are browser-initiated with `client: null` but are not navigations.
+This proposal requires the Handle Fetch algorithm to be extended with a new category that matches non-navigation requests with `client: null` and `service-workers mode: "all"` based on the request URL's origin.

 > **Note**: If the RP has its own Service Worker registered, it will **not** intercept FedCM requests.
 The RP's SW only intercepts requests made by pages it controls.
 Since FedCM requests are browser-initiated (`client: null`), they bypass the RP's SW entirely - there is no conflict between RP and IDP Service Workers.